google sheets

 To insert the current time using a keyboard shortcut in Google Sheets, press "CTRL + SHIFT + ;".

-Inserting dates automatically in Google Sheets can streamline your workflow and save time.
+Inserting dates automatically in Google Sheets can be complex and time-consuming.